lpsinger/userguide/analysis/searches.rst

-Each candidate event is assigned a ranking statistic value by the search pipeline that produced it: higher statistic values correspond to a higher probability of astrophysical (signal), as opposed to terrestrial (noise) origin.
+Each candidate event is assigned a ranking statistic value by the search pipeline that produced it: higher statistic values correspond to a higher probability of astrophysical (signal), as opposed to :term:`terrestrial` (noise) origin.
 The statistical significance of a candidate produced by a given pipeline is quantified by its :term:`false alarm rate <FAR>`.
 This is the expected number of events of noise origin produced by the pipeline with a higher ranking statistic than the candidate, per unit of time searched.
 Since each search pipeline has an independent method of generating and ranking events, and of estimating the noise background, the false alarm rates assigned for events in the same superevent will in general be different.
 For an alert to be sent automatically, we require at least one event to have a false alarm rate below the :ref:`alert threshold <alert-threshold>`.

+.. _modeled:

 Modeled Search
 --------------